hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 conditions approximating experiments in our laboratory, the computational framework developed is used to demonstrate aspects of the coupled phenomena as the tissue grows.
-In these foundational calculations, only two phases—fluid and collagen—are included.
+In these foundational calculations, only two phases---fluid and collagen---are included.
 The collagen phase is modelled by the anisotropic worm-like chain model, and the fluid phase is modelled as ideal and nearly incompressible.
 The interconversion between these two phases is